-As of December 31, 2013 and 2012 fair value of the financial assets at fair value through profit and loss which are traded on a non-active market was estimated using valuation models or based on the over-the-counter ("OTC") transactions information.
-The combinations of observable and non-observable inputs, which may vary according to the specific industry that the Fund operates in at the reporting date, were used for fair value determination.
-Therefore, all investments are classified as Level 3 investments.
-There were no transfers between the levels of the fair value hierarchy during 2013 and 2012.
+As of December 31, 2013 and 2012 fair value of the investment securities available-for-sale and financial assets/liabilities designated at fair value through profit and loss which are not traded on an active market was estimated using valuation models or based on the over-the-counter ("OTC") transactions information.
+The combinations of observable and non-observable inputs were used for fair value determination.
+Therefore, all the investments are classified as Level 3 investments.
+There were no transfers between the levels of the fair value hierarchy during 2013.